Powered by Courage California

 Matsui has also become increasingly outspoken against the Trump administration's fear mongering, and discriminatory immigration and detention policies.
 After visiting a detention processing center in McAllen, Texas, the Congresswoman wrote an op-ed stating she was “sickened” by the conditions, and called for “wholesale reform” that includes investment in Central American nations, ending the separation of families at the border, and ending the role of private prisons at the border.

-Rep. Matsui is challenged by Benjamin Emrad (D), Chris Bish (R), Sherwood Ellsworthy, and Haisty, Jr. (R).
+Rep. Matsui is challenged by Benjamin Emrad (D), Chris Bish (R), and Sherwood Ellsworthy Haisty, Jr. (R).
 Matsui stands out as the best progressive choice because of her commitment to progressive values and vision for a healthier, more just and vibrant future.

 Kevin McCarty has lived in Sacramento all his life.
 He is the incumbent in this Assembly District primary and has served in this position since 2014.
 According to campaign materials McCarty is running for re-election to continue his work in public education.